-Pumpkin Crumb Cake is a classic coffee cake enriched with pumpkin and perfectly spiced.
+My favorite Pumpkin Crumb Cake is a classic fall coffee cake enriched with pumpkin and perfectly spiced.
 This yummy breakfast cake has become a holiday tradition in our house!

 - Put the flour, sugar, baking powder, salt, and spices in the bowl of a food processor fitted with the blade.
 Pulse to combine everything well.